Skip to content

 cell_climate = interpolator.interpolate(cell_lats, cell_lons)

-# Returns DataFrame with interpolated temp and rainfall per cell
+# Returns DataFrame with mean_temp, total_rain,

-ClimateInterpolator(climate_df, strategy='spatial', cell_id_column=None, fallback_to_mean=True)
+ClimateInterpolator(climate_df, strategy='spatial', interpolation_method='linear', cell_id_column=None, fallback_to_mean=True)

 Spatially interpolate or index-match climate data to raster cells.